rohithvarmayadla/helm-charts/charts/acapy/README.md

 Seed Secret keys expected:
   seed          (32 char wallet seed when wallet-local-did=true or deterministic DID needed)

+Note: When using multitenant mode, a seed should generally NOT be specified for the base wallet.
+      This can be achieved by setting secrets.seed.enabled=false.
+However, if a seed is specified, the base wallet will need to be registered using the corresponding did/verkey onto the ledger where the agent is rooted.

 | Name                                   | Description                                                                                              | Value         |
 | -------------------------------------- | -------------------------------------------------------------------------------------------------------- | ------------- |
 | `secrets.api.retainOnUninstall`        | When true, adds helm.sh/resource-policy: keep to generated api secret                                    | `true`        |